9/11 Commission

-The National Commission on Terrorist Attacks Upon the United States, also known as the 9/11 Commission, was set up on November 27, 2002, "to prepare a full and complete account of the circumstances surrounding the September 11 attacks", including preparedness for and the immediate response to the attacks.
-The commission was also mandated to provide recommendations designed to guard against future attacks.
+The National Commission on Terrorist Attacks Upon the United States, commonly known as the 9/11 Commission, was set up on November 27, 2002, to investigate all aspects of the September 11 attacks, the deadliest terrorist attack in world history.
+It was created by Congressional legislation, which charged it with preparing "a full and complete account of the circumstances surrounding the September 11 attacks", including preparedness by the U.S. federal government for the attacks, the response following the attacks, and steps that can be taken to guard against a future terrorist attack.

-Chaired by former New Jersey Governor Thomas Kean, the commission consisted of five Democrats and five Republicans.
-The commission was created by Congressional legislation, with the bill signed into law by President George W. Bush.
+The 9/11 Commission was chaired by Thomas Kean, a two-term former governor of New Jersey from 1982 until 1990, and included five Democrats and five Republicans.
+The legislation creating the commission was signed into law by President George W. Bush.

-The commission's final report was lengthy and based on extensive interviews and testimony.
-Its primary conclusion was that the failures of the U.S. Central Intelligence Agency (CIA) and Federal Bureau of Investigation (FBI) permitted the terrorist attacks to occur and that if these agencies had acted more wisely and more aggressively, the attacks could potentially have been prevented.
+The commission's final report, known as the 9/11 Commission Report, was published on July 22, 2004.
+It is 585 pages, including the findings of the commission's extensive interviews and testimony received during its investigation.
+The primary conclusion in the 9/11 Report is that failures of the U.S. Central Intelligence Agency (CIA) and Federal Bureau of Investigation (FBI) permitted the September 11 terrorist attacks to occur and that wiser and more aggressive actions by these agencies could potentially have prevented the attack.

 After the publication of its final report, the commission closed on August 21, 2004.
 The commission's website was shut down, but has been archived.

 History

-The National Commission on Terrorist Attacks Upon the United States was established on November 27, 2002, by President George W. Bush and the United States Congress, with former Secretary of State Henry Kissinger initially appointed to head the commission.
+The National Commission on Terrorist Attacks Upon the United States was established on November 27, 2002, by President George W. Bush and the United States Congress, with former secretary of state Henry Kissinger initially appointed to head the commission.
 However, Kissinger resigned only weeks after being appointed, to avoid conflicts of interest.
-Former U.S. Senator George Mitchell was originally appointed as the vice chairman, but he stepped down on December 10, 2002, not wanting to sever ties to his law firm.
-On December 15, 2002, Bush appointed former New Jersey Governor Tom Kean to head the commission.
+Former U.S. senator George Mitchell was originally appointed as the vice chairman, but he stepped down on December 10, 2002, not wanting to sever ties to his law firm.
+On December 15, 2002, Bush appointed former New Jersey governor Tom Kean to head the commission.

 By the spring of 2003, the commission was off to a slow start, needing additional funding to help it meet its target day for the final report, of May 27, 2004.
 In late March, the Bush administration agreed to provide an additional $9 million for the commission, though this was $2 million short of what the commission requested.
 The first hearings were held from March 31 to April 1, 2003, in New York City.